-This is already a site that is not in harmony with the neighborhood.
-It is substantially asphalt and 1970s soviet-style buildings that no one would consider attractive comprising 42% of the site.
+This is already a site that is not at all in harmony with the neighborhood.
+It is substantially asphalt and 1970s Soviet-style buildings that no one would consider attractive comprising 42% of the site.
 There is little landscaping and almost no buffering.
 Our goal is to beautify the site and buildings so that they become an asset to the neighborhood.
 The use we propose is much less intensive than what has existed on the site up until now.
-Under the previous hospital use last year the GFM Building alone generated 150 visits (and 300 car trips) per day.
-It will be more attractive and quieter and will result in a substantial decrease in traffic.
+Under the previous hospital use last year the GFM Building alone generated 150 staff and patient visits (and 300 car trips) per day.
+Also on site was the Visiting Nurse Office (55 employees) the AIDS Clinic (6 employees and many patients) the Print Shop (5 employees and substantial truck traffic) and the X-Ray Clinic (8 employees).

+The revamped and repurposed site will be more attractive and quieter and will result in a substantial decrease in traffic.
 Our efforts will result in an improvement to stormwater runoff and create a more parklike setting.